 Buyers’ attention is at an all-time premium.
 The COVID-19 pandemic forced many B2B companies to change the way they approach and interact with their target accounts, customers, and partners and this had led to almost all of them fighting for attention using the same tools.
 They are numb to traditional channels of communication making it increasingly more difficult to stand out.

 This is contextualised nicely by marketing leader Dave Gerhardt who said:

 "Everyone in B2B is:

 and that’s why CREATIVITY is the most important skill for marketers today."

-With the metaverse, it enables a whole new wave of creativity to the point where no two experiences ever have to be the same again.
+With immersive marketing, it enables a whole new wave of creativity to the point where no two experiences ever have to be the same again.
 You can apply hyper-personalisation to every touchpoint with minimal effort and create stand-out experiences at scale, all the while minimising your risk.
 You no longer need to dedicate hours to come up with a witty caption to get people to click on your ad or send out thousands of emails hoping that someone will respond, find a way to make a webinar sound more exciting, or go all out and organise an in-person event (although they certainly have their place).
 This can now all be done in 5 minutes.

 In addition to this, we also had one company report that they book in 6x as many one-to-one meetings post-experience in comparison to running similar meetings over other video-conferencing solutions.
 This is because 3D environments naturally allow and encourage the audience to disperse and explore, making way for proximity audio to come into play, allowing sales teams for the first time, to seamlessly divide and conquer larger groups of people online.